Best Free Actuarial Exam Prep Resources in 2026

 Start Your Preparation

-The barrier to actuarial exam success is not money.
-It is consistent effort and smart practice.
-With over 6,300 free questions across all six SOA exams, FreeFellow gives you the tools to pass.
+What stands between you and an actuarial pass isn't money.
+It's consistent effort and smart practice.
+With over 6,100 free questions across all six SOA exams, FreeFellow gives you the tools to get there.
 Start with whichever exam is next on your list.